-Indicator Highly Effective (4) Effective (3) Improvement Necessary (2) Ineffective (1) 4.3 The superintendent understands the role of the superintendent in engaging the public in controversial issues.
-The superintendent consistently employs a variety of strategies to resolve conflicts and forge consensus within the school corporation community in a constructive and respectful manner.
+Indicator Highly Effective (4) Effective (3) Improvement Necessary (2) Ineffective (1) 4.3 The superintendent understands the role of the superintendent in engaging the public in controversial issues. employs a variety of strategies to resolve conflicts and forge consensus within the school corporation community in a constructive and respectful manner.
+The superintendent consistently encourages open dialogue, considers diverse points of view, and empowers and supports administrators in utilizing these conflict resolution strategies. employs a variety of strategies to resolve conflicts and forge consensus within the school corporation community in a constructive and respectful manner.
 The superintendent consistently encourages open dialogue, considers diverse points of view, and empowers and supports administrators in utilizing these conflict resolution strategies.
-The superintendent employs a non-confrontational approach to resolve conflicts and forge consensus within the school corporation community in a constructive and respectful manner.
+Imited number of strategies to resolve conflicts and forge consensus within the school corporation community in a constructive and respectful manner.
 The superintendent frequently encourages open dialogue, considers diverse points of view, and often empowers and supports administrators in utilizing these conflict resolution strategies.
-The superintendent employs a limited number of strategies to resolve conflicts and forge consensus within the school corporation community with varying degrees of success.
 The superintendent does not respond to conflict in a solution-oriented and/or respectful manner and attempts at consensus building around critical decisions are unsuccessful.
 4.4 The superintendent keeps the school board informed on issues, needs, and the overall operations of the school corporation.
 The superintendent communicates with all school members routinely, using a variety of mechanisms, such as weekly notes, up-dates, and telephone calls.
 The superintendent communicates with all school board members periodically.
 The superintendent communicates with selected school board members when needed.
 The superintendent has little communication with the school board outside of meetings.
 4.5 The superintendent encourages open communication and dialogue with school board members.
 The superintendent has created an environment where input feedback and from all school board members is both sought and encouraged.
 The superintendent engages in open discussion with the school board on a consistent basis.
 The superintendent seeks input and feedback from all school board members on a frequent basis.
 The superintendent seeks input and feedback from only a few school board members and usually to garner support for decisions made by the superintendent.
 The superintendent rarely seeks input from the school board and tends to make unilateral decisions.
-4.6 The superintendent provides the school board with a written agenda and background material before each board meeting.
-The superintendent creates an agenda that prioritizes items related to student achievement and provides complete and thorough background material so that the board can make an informed decision.
-The superintendent creates an agenda that routinely focuses on student achievement issues and provides enough background material to allow the board to make an informed decision.
-The superintendent creates an agenda that occasionally includes items related to student achievement and provides limited background material.
+4.6 The superintendent provides the school board with a written agenda and background material before each board meeting. school board that prioritizes items related to student achievement and provides und material that prioritizes items related to student achievement and provides complete and thorough background agenda that routinely focuses on student achievement issues and provides enough agenda that routinely focuses on student achievement issues and provides enough The superintendent creates an agenda that occasionally includes items related to student achievement and provides limited background material.
 The superintendent creates an agenda that focuses only on operational matters and provides insufficient background material.